-What partnerships, if any, with
+What partnerships, if any, with GLRS may be used to assist in teacher PD in this area.

 IHEs, business, Non-Profits,

 Community based

 organizations, or any private

 entity with a demonstrated

 record of success is the LEA

 implementing in carrying out

 this action step(s)?